 The basics of a healthy breakfast

 What exactly counts as a healthy breakfast?
-Here's what forms the core of a healthy breakfast:
+Here's the core of a healthy breakfast:

 - Whole grains.
-Examples include whole-grain rolls, bagels, hot or cold whole-grain cereals, low-fat bran muffins, crackers, and Melba toast.
+Examples include whole-grain rolls and bagels, hot or cold whole-grain cereals, whole-grain English muffins, and whole-grain waffles.

 - Lean protein.
-Examples include peanut butter, lean meat, poultry or fish, and hard-boiled eggs.
+Examples include eggs, lean meat, legumes and nuts.

 Together, these food groups provide complex carbohydrates, fiber, protein and a small amount of fat — a combination that packs health benefits and helps you feel full for hours.